arjunmehta/multiview/README.md

 ```

 ### Usage Example
-This utility is used from the command line using pipes and
+This utility is used from the command line by starting an instance and then piping stdouts to other terminal instances of the utility.

 ```bash
 multiview & node processA.js | multiview -t & node processB.js | multiview -t